-16.1.
-In accordance with Statutory Instrument 2008 number 414 and guidance issued by the Government under section 21 (1A) of the Local Government Act 2003 a statement on the Council's policy for its annual MRP needs to be approved before the start of the financial year.
-The Council are asked to approve the Minimum Revenue Provision Statement set out in Appendix 3.
+16.1 In accordance with Statutory Instrument 2008 number 414 and guidance issued by the Government under section 21 (1A) of the Local Government Act 2003 a statement on the Council's policy for its annual MRP needs to be approved before the start of the financial year.
+Following a review of the previous MRP policy, it is proposed to amend the calculation basis for supported borrowing from 2016/17.
+This will generate a saving of £3.8m in 2016/17, compared to the previous calculation basis.
+It is proposed to take £2.8m of this as a base budget revenue saving in 2016/17 and retain £1m within the MRP budget to help fund any potential shortfall of capital receipts and allow for any investment in significant projects in the future.
+Full details of the revised calculation method are included in Appendix 3 and Council are asked to approve the Minimum Revenue Provision Statement set out in Appendix 3.